-Your gut is a teeming warehouse of trillions of bacteria—some of those are good and protective while others are destructive.
+Your gut is a teeming warehouse of trillions of bacteria—some of those are good and protective while others are not.
 When everything is functioning optimally, your body is able to maintain a healthy balance.
-But it doesn't take much to throw it out of whack—think illness, medication, or simply a change in diet.
-When the bacteria in the intestinal tract starts growing in the wrong direction, it not only can affect your health, but it can also contribute to weight gain or make weight loss more difficult because your gut bacteria are intricately connected with both your metabolism and digestive system.*
+But it doesn't take much to throw it out of whack.

 Does gut health influence weight?

 But it presents a chicken-or-the-egg question—does the microbial imbalance cause weight gain or does the extra weight somehow change the balance of bacteria?

 Renowned integrative physician Robert Rountree, M.D., thinks the evidence is clear, "There is no question that the bacteria in our gut can affect our weight."* He first cites animal studies, in which obese mice are given a fecal transplant2 from lean mice and, consequently, lose weight and body fat.*

 This might be due to how gut bacteria interact with our cells and digestive process.

 One study found that simply overeating can tip the balance in favor of bad bacteria3.
 The problem?
 As Rountree explains it, "Certain bacteria are better at extracting energy from food than others."

 In addition, gut bacteria play a role in appetite regulation and satiety (the feeling you get after eating a huge, delicious meal).*

 The result is a weight-gain cycle—you overeat and the bad bacteria increases in your gut, possibly increasing body fat and lowering levels of short-chain fatty acids that would otherwise help control your appetite, causing you to eat more, which increases the bad bacteria, which...well, you get the idea.